-Specify diagnostic functions from the command line You can also specify the diagnostic number on the command line of any Version Manager command using the -# command-line option.
+Specify diagnostic functions from the command line

+You can also specify the diagnostic number on the command line of any Version Manager command using the -# command-line option.
 Use the -# command-line option as the first option after the command name.
 Version Manager processes commands from left to right, and does not display diagnostic information until it reaches the -# option.

-For information about See Commands that use the -# option "GET command" on page 33 "MAKEDB command" on page 39 "PUT command" on page 42 "READDB command" on page 48 "REGEN command" on page 51 "VCOMPRES command" on page 54 "VCONFIG command" on page 56 "VCS command" on page 60 "VDEL command" on page 68 "VDIFF command" on page 71 "VJOURNAL command" on page 77 "VLOG command" on page 80 "VMRG command" on page 84 "VSQL command" on page 91 Using directives "Configuration Files" on page 114 Other directives "Using Directives" on page 107
+For information about See Commands that use the -# option "GET command" on page 33 "MAKEDB command" on page 39 "PUT command" on page 42 "READDB command" on page 48 "REGEN command" on page 51 "VCOMPRES command" on page 54 "VCONFIG command" on page 56 "VCS command" on page 60 "VDEL command" on page 68 "VDIFF command" on page 71 "VJOURNAL command" on page 76 "VLOG command" on page 79 "VMRG command" on page 83 "VSQL command" on page 90 Using directives Other directives "Configuration Files" on page 113 "Using Directives" on page 107 Other unectives Using Directives on page 107 characters